-In order to place the security freeze, you'll need to supply your name, address, date of birth, Social Security number and other personal information.
-After receiving your freeze request, each credit reporting company will send you a
+In order to place the security freeze, you will need to supply your name, address, date of birth, Social Security number and other personal information such as copy of a government issued identification.
+After receiving your freeze request, each credit reporting company will send you a confirmation letter containing a unique PIN (personal identification number) or password.
+Keep the PIN or password in a safe place.
+You will need it if you choose to lift the freeze.